-When you fertilize once or twice a year, you yard will remain beautiful all year round.
+When you fertilize once or twice a year, your yard will remain beautiful all year round.
 You can select a slow release fertilizer for lasting effects that will go on for several weeks and months.
 Once the fertilizer is applied, stick to a regular watering schedule of twice a week.

 If you are unsure of what types of grass you have for your lawn, hiring a landscaper is the best way to determine the grass type, the right time of year to fertilize the yard, the amount of fertilizer you need and the right type of fertilizer to buy.
 The lawn professional can also perform soil tests to see if your lawn is lacking any important nutrients or has a high pH level.

 Once you understand what your particular lawn needs, you can ensure it gets the water and fertilizer that will make it grow lush and green.
-Then you and your family can sit back and enjoy your perfect lawn.